Emily Williams

-Emily Williams (born 8 October 1984) is a New Zealand singer, songwriter and actress.
+Emily Williams (born 8 October 1984) is a New Zealand-born Australian singer and songwriter.
 She rose to fame in 2005 on the third season of Australian Idol and became the runner-up of the competition.
 After Idol, Williams signed with Sony BMG Australia and enjoyed commercial success as a member of the Australian girl group Young Divas.
 The group released two top-ten albums, Young Divas (2006) and New Attitude (2007), and achieved three top-fifteen singles, including the hugely successful "This Time I Know It's for Real".
 After the Young Divas disbanded in 2008 and Williams' contract with Sony BMG ended, she began releasing her solo music independently.
 Williams' debut solo single "Spellbound" was released in 2010, followed by the release of her debut solo album Uncovered in 2012.

 Early life

-Emily Williams was born on 8 October 1984 in South Auckland, New Zealand, to a Samoan family.
+Emily Williams was born on 8 October 1984 in South Auckland, New Zealand, to a Fiji–Samoan family.

 Williams' has an older sister – Lavina Williams, who was a contestant on Australian Idol in 2006 and also a younger brother – J.Williams, a singer/dancer in New Zealand.
 During Willams' early years, her father was very strict when it came to devoting yourself to religion and music.
 Before appearing on Idol, she worked as a forklift operator from Inala, Queensland.